Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/disaster-recovery.md

 Once the $import operation is completed, the import operation content location is stored in Azure storage table and the next import status orchestrator in the durable function picks the details from storage table and checks the status of the import.

-# 4. During Migration
+# 4. During DR activity
-## Monitoring during migration
+## Monitoring during DR activity
 ### Dashboard Monitoring

 During the deployment of the data migration tool , the dashboard is also deployed for monitoring the data migration from Azure API for FHIR to Azure Health Data Service FHIR service.
 It's the visualization of each export-import run.